Web Crawler System Design

 System analysis and characteristics

-When designing a web crawler system, we should consider several important characteristics:
+When designing a web crawler system, we should consider some important characteristics:

-• Web crawler should avoid making too many requests to a website within a short time interval because this can lead to DDoS attacks.
+• Web crawler should avoid making too many requests to a website within a short time interval.

 • System needs to be extensible so that it can be flexible to any future changes.
 For example, the ability to crawl images or music files may be required in the future.